-1.3 DEVIATION ZONE EXCURSIONS IN SEGMENT 12
+1.3 DEVIATION ZONE REVISIONS IN SEGMENTS 13, 14, AND 15

 The Allowed Deviation Zone (ADZ) is defined as the boundary of the Facility ROW, as approved by the Certificate.
 Any installation of cable outside the ADZ requires DPS approval prior to construction (CC 140, 156a, 157).
-Table 1-3 summarizes the 12 unique locations where cable is designed to be installed outside the ADZ for Segment 12 as well as the justification and any changes in environmental and cultural impact for each location.
-In the instance of an excursion that occurs as the result of an HDD, there will be no negative change in environmental impact due to resources being avoided by the HDD.
-This design choice actually results in a positive change versus trenching within the deviation zone in that it reduces impacts to surface resources and minimizes ground disturbance and any attendant environmental or community impact arising from the project.
+Table 1-3 identifies several unique locations where the cable is designed to be installed outside the ADZ for Segments 13, 14, and 15 as well as the justification for these excursions and any changes to environmental and cultural impact for each location.
+In the instance of an excursion that occurs within an HDD, there will be no negative change in environmental impact due to resources being avoided by the HDD.
+The Certificate Holders have conducted extensive consultation with state agencies, NYC Parks, and the owners of Randall's Island regarding the proposed routing of Segments 13, 14, and 15.
 Additional information is included in Appendix E, Justification for Deviation Zone Excursions.